patrickmmartin/errorcodeNX/article.md

 We strongly recommend this value should be printable and make sense in the context of inspecting system state from logs, messages, cores etc.

 Interestingly, a brief search for prior art in this area reveals no prior proposals, though we'd love to hear of any we have overlooked (TODO(PMM) compiler authors ROFL?).
-The value is of course unique in the process, being a pointer.
+The value is of course unique in the process, being a pointer, solving the problem of registration.
 Note that it is implementation defined whether identical char[] constants could be folded into one pointer [c++ std lex.string para 13].
 In fact, barring inspecting the program core at runtime, or having higher order knowledge of the declaration of symbols, this constant folding one of the few ways to obtain the value _a priori_ without having access to the correct symbol in code.
 Note that so far we have not persuaded any compiler to actually fold two string constants and encounter this issue.

 As such, we contend that a constant of this type can be used as an _identity_ concept, whose values can be passed through opaquely from any callee to any caller.
-Caller and callee can be separated by any number of layers of calls and yet the return values can be passed transparently back to a caller, allowing for less mandatory handling, resulting in less effort and less opportunity for inappropriate handling.
+Caller and callee can be separated by any number of layers of calls and yet the return values can be passed transparently back to a caller, allowing for the amount of mandatory code to be slashed, resulting in less effort and less opportunity for inappropriate handling.

 To compare with prior art in this area: note that Ruby's symbols [Ruby 2015] and Clojure's keywords [Clojure 2015] supply similar concepts supported at the language level.